esatterwhite/node-seeli/README.md

 ## Errors

 Errors are handled by Node's error [domains](http://nodejs.org/api/domain.html).
 Each command will run inside of its own domain and will emit an error event if and error is passed to the `done` callback from the `run` method.
-Seeli will supress trace messages by default.
+Seeli will suppress trace messages by default.
 You can use the `--traceback` flag on any command to surface the full stack trace.
 If the error object emitted has a `code` property that is a non zero value, seeli will forcefully exit the process with the error code.

 ```js
 var cli = require("seeli")